royalapplications/docs/src/r2023/royalserver/general/_mfa/yubikey.md

 First, you need to configure a YubiKey API key for Royal Server.
 This can be done at [https://upgrade.yubico.com/getapikey/](https://upgrade.yubico.com/getapikey/).

-Enter an email address, insert a YubiKey, then press the Yubikey button while the input focus is on YubiKey OTP.
+Enter an email address, insert a YubiKey into the computer, press the Yubikey button while the input focus is on YubiKey OTP.
 As a result, you get the `Client ID` and a `Secret Key`.
 Remember these as you need them later for configuring the Royal Server YubiKey integration.

 Alternatively, you can use the [YubiKey Manager](https://www.yubico.com/support/download/yubikey-manager/) tool to configure `Client ID` and `Secret Key`.